Yashin (band)

 Yashin were a Scottish post-hardcore band formed in Glasgow in 2006.
-They toured with the likes of Limp Bizkit, Papa Roach, Black Veil Brides and Madina Lake and also played at Download Festival, T in the Park and Sonisphere.
+They toured with bands including Limp Bizkit, Papa Roach, Black Veil Brides and Madina Lake, and played at Download Festival, T in the Park and Sonisphere.

 History

 Early years (2006–2009)

 The band was founded by school friends: Rick Shiels (bassist) and Paul Charles Travers (guitarist) in Greenock.
 They named themselves Yashin as guitarist Paul Travers got nicknamed Yashin at school after the famous Russian goalkeeper Lev Yashin.
 Original vocalist Michael Rice joined the band as he had similar tastes in music to Andrew and they met whilst studying at University.
 The search for a drummer was a success when David Beaton arrived on the scene, Rick chatted to David at one of the TBreak gigs at King Tut's, where both musicians played with their respective bands.
 But when the vacancy for the Yashin drummer became available Rick hunted David down.
 Once David had cemented his place in Yashin, he then in turn introduced the band to ex-school friend and guitarist Lewis Millen and Yashin was born.

 Yashin quickly built up a following (Thanks to fellow Scottish band Flood of Red who took Yashin on the road).
 Yashin then released two EPs in 2008: Pay to Play and Miles Away But Getting Closer.
 Original vocalist Michael Rice announced his decision to leave the band in October 2008.

 During this transitional period, Yashin had booked a tour-swap with Swedish band Her Bright Skies and for the UK leg of the tour Deaf Havana frontmen: James Veck-Gilodi and Ryan Mellor came and fronted the band and raised the energy of the live shows.

 On the return leg of the tour in Sweden Jordan Spiers from Flood of Red came and filled in on vocals with the band to help Yashin out.

 After a brief audition process the band chose to replace Rice with two vocalists, American born clean vocalist, Harry Radford of Priesthill and Scottish screamer/ singer, Kevin Miles of East Kilbride.
 The new line up embarked on a nine date UK tour in April 2009 supporting Madina Lake, The Audition and fellow friends Flood of Red.
 Yashin then continued to tour for most of the year in the UK and Europe before commencing recording their debut album Put Your Hands Where I Can See Them, with Romesh Dodangoda at Long Wave Studios in November 2009.
 The band played their biggest headline show (at the time) on 5 December 2009, selling out The Garage in their home town of Glasgow.